The JWST Emission Line Survey (JELS): Extending rest-optical narrow-band emission line selection into the Epoch of Reionization: Spectroscopically confirmed JELS emitters

 The bottom row of Fig.~\ref{fig:examples} then presents the two \oiii-emitters selected from JELS, both with total on-source exposure times of 11\,817s.
-The left-hand source, J15000519.6+022231.5, is securely identified as a $z\sim8.3$ \oiii emitter by the photo-$z$ analysis to a precision of $<0.005\times(1+z)$ despite having only weak constraints on the Lyman break and very faint rest-UV continuum.
-With $\text{SNR}_{\text{F115W}} < 1$ and $\text{SNR}_{\text{F150W}} < 4$ (in 0.3-arcsec diameter apertures), photo-$z$ estimates using broadband photometry only are limited to constraining the source as $z\gtrsim5$, but with a very broad posterior allowing solutions up to $z > 10$.
+The left-hand source, J100021.3+022231.5, is securely identified as a $z\sim8.3$ \oiii emitter by the photo-$z$ analysis to a precision of $<0.005\times(1+z)$, despite having only weak constraints on the Lyman break and very faint rest-UV continuum.
+With $\text{SNR}_{\text{F115W}} < 1$ and $\text{SNR}_{\text{F150W}} < 4$ (in 0.3-arcsec diameter apertures), photo-$z$ estimates using broadband photometry only are limited to constraining the source as $z\gtrsim5$, but with a very broad posterior allowing solutions up to $z > 10$ (see Fig.~\ref{fig:pofz_nb_bb}).
 Although faint, the extracted 1D PRISM spectrum for this source shows clear \hbeta, \oiiil, \oiii and \oii lines confirming the photo-$z$ redshift solution.
-The right-hand source, J1500620.022024.6, is selected as a narrow-band excess by JELS, but is also bright enough in the rest-UV to be robustly selected as $z\sim8$ from broadband photometry (and was also included in the DD filler programme from an independent selection).
-The rest-UV continuum is detected in the NIRSpec PRISM observation (we limit the wavelength range of the PRISM spectra in Fig.~\ref{fig:examples} to $>2.5$\micron\, to demonstrate the resolved \oiiil and \oiii lines).
+The right-hand source, J100025.4+022024.6, is selected as a narrow-band excess by JELS, but is also bright enough in the rest-UV to be robustly selected as $z\sim8$ from broadband photometry with over 90 per cent of the PRIMER-only photo-$z$ posterior in the range of $8 < z < 9$ (and hence was also included in the DD filler programme from an independent selection).
+We note that the rest-UV continuum is detected in the NIRSpec PRISM observation, however, we limit the wavelength range of the PRISM spectra presented in Fig.~\ref{fig:examples} to $>2.5$\micron\, to demonstrate the resolved \oiiil and \oiii lines.

 Although only a limited sample, the confirmation of all four narrow-band excess selected sources and their diverse properties gives evidence that JELS offers a broad and robust selection in novel parameter space.
 In addition to enabling unique science from the photometric data alone, the JELS emission-line samples are therefore ideal for future spectroscopic studies.